 - Barbara Kitchenham and Stuart Charters (2007).
 Guidelines for Performing Systematic Literature Reviews in Software Engineering

 - Steve Easterbrook et al. (2008).
 Selecting Empirical Methods for Software Engineering Research

 - Dag I. K. Sjøberg et al. (2008).
 Building Theories in Software Engineering

 - Claes Wohlin et al. (2012).
 Experimentation in Software Engineering

 - Per Runeson (2012).
 Case Study Research in Software Engineering: Guidelines and Examples

-If you cannot identify a problem for your research then you can visit some of the sites below to look for your concrete interested research topics.
-Then select some papers that you are most interested in and read them.
-Hopefully, you can identify some keywords that you are interested in (for example software architecture, microservice architecture or multi-tenancy architecture) based on analyzing the papers.
+If you do not have an advisor or your advisor does not have a funded research project then please visit some of the websites below to look for your concrete interested research topics.
+Hopefully, you can identify some keywords that you are interested in (for example software architecture, microservice architecture or multi-tenancy architecture) after browsing these websites.